Frequently Asked Questions

 Generally, molasses is made either from sugarcane or beet sugar.
-Grandma’s Molasses is made of the finest quality unsulfured juice of sun-ripened sugarcane.
+Grandma’s Molasses is made of the finest quality unsulfured liquid of sun-ripened sugarcane.

 Molasses is used as a sweetener in baking (e.g., gingerbread), cooking (e.g., pork tenderloin glaze) or topping (e.g., hot cereal), and can also be used to sweeten beverages like coffee.
 Click here for products.

-Grandma’s Molasses is made of the finest quality unsulfured juice of sun-ripened sugarcane.
-After the sugarcane is cut and crushed, the juices are extracted and boiled.
+Grandma’s Molasses is made of the finest quality unsulfured liquid of sun-ripened sugarcane.
+After the sugarcane is cut and crushed, the liquids are extracted and boiled.
 The two grades of Grandma’s Molasses – Original and Robust – are created by the length of the boiling process.
-The remaining juice from the boiling process is placed into a high-speed crystallizer, spinning out molasses while the sugar in the juice crystallizes.
+The remaining liquid from the boiling process is placed into a high-speed crystallizer, spinning out molasses while the sugar in the liquid crystallizes.